MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06b_Perform soft-delete and purge protection key vault recovery.md

 3. Search for the **Key Vault** service.
 Do not click an individual key vault.

-4. At the top of the screen click the option to "Manage deleted vaults"
+4. At the top of the screen click the option to **Manage deleted vaults.**

 5. A context pane will open on the right side of your screen.